Wendy the Good Little Witch: Publication history

 Wendy was introduced as a back-up feature as well as a companion for Casper in Casper the Friendly Ghost #20, May 1954.
-Casper met and befriended her after stopping a major battle between the witches and ghosts.
-Soon, she was trialed in Harvey Hits, starting with #7.
+She was created by artist Steve Muffatti.
+Casper meets and befriends her after stopping a major battle between the witches and ghosts.
+She was trialed in Harvey Hits, starting with #7.
 After a total of six appearances, she received her own title, Wendy the Good Little Witch, in August 1960.
 Other ancillary titles featuring the pleasant young witch include Wendy Witch World (October 1961 to September 1974), and Casper and Wendy (September 1972 to November 1973).
 Another Wendy the Good Little Witch comic ran from April 1991 to August 1994, and a three-issue Wendy the Good Little Witch and New Kids on the Block saw print in 1991.

 In addition to Casper, the Wendy comics frequently feature Wendy's "aunties", Thelma, Velma and Zelma, with whom she shares a cottage in a haunted forest.
 The story "Remember When" recounts how Wendy was abandoned as a baby on their doorstep.
 The sisters tried to raise her to practice black magic, but Wendy consistently called on good spirits for white magic, frustrating her aunties.
 Unlike Wendy, her aunts have green wartish skin of the type associated with Halloween witches.
-One story states that the reason for this is because witches don't get enough sleep.
+One story states that the reason for this is because witches do not get enough sleep.

-Like many of Harvey's stable, Wendy is a design variation on the prototype of Casper.
-So are Richie Rich, Gloria Glad, Little Dot and others.
-She has appeared in various other media including television and film.
+Like many of Harvey's stable, Wendy is a design variation on the prototype of Casper, as are Richie Rich and Little Dot.
+She has appeared in various other media, including television and film.

 In other media

+Cartoons

 Wendy made her first screen appearance in the theatrical Paramount Casper cartoon short, Which is Witch (1958).
 She was voiced by Mae Questel.

-In 1963, she became a frequent supporting character in the animated TV series, The New Casper Cartoon Show, and was voiced by Norma MacMillan (who also voiced Casper).
+In 1963, she became a frequent supporting character in the animated TV series, The New Casper Cartoon Show, and was voiced by Ginny Tyler.

+In March 2000, The Harvey Entertainment Company announced plans to create an animated television series based on the character entitled Wendy the Witch with Studio B Productions in Canada, and would feature a more edgier take on the character.
+The series was planned to have twenty-six episodes and would be completed for a 2001 delivery, but such a series never materialized.

+Films

-Christina Ricci's character of Kat in Universal's Casper movie was originally named Wendy in the script, but to avoid having to purchase the rights to the Wendy character, the name was changed at the last minute.
+Christina Ricci's character of Kat in Universal's Casper film was originally named Wendy in the script, but to avoid having to purchase the rights to the Wendy character, the name was changed at the last minute.
 The film does, however, show several hints that the character was originally Wendy, such as the red hoodie Kat wears in the film during one scene that resembles Wendy's robe from the comics.

-She serves as a co-protagonist in the 1998 direct-to-video prequel movie Casper Meets Wendy.
-In this movie, she was portrayed by a young Hilary Duff.
+She serves as a co-protagonist in the 1998 direct-to-video prequel film Casper Meets Wendy, where she was portrayed by Hilary Duff in her film debut.